tweag/pirouette/DESIGN.md

    This context is typically called Γ in literature, and `gamma` in the code.

-2. A set of constraints linking variables together, for instance `l == Cons x xs`, `k != Nil` or `x = 7`.
+2. A set of constraints linking variables together, for instance `l == Cons x xs`, `k != Nil` or `x == 7`.
 It is in fact not a set, but a complex union-find-based type.

-3. Statistics on the execution, for instance the number of unfoldings that took place.
+3. Statistics on the execution, for instance the number of case analyses that took place.
 Despite the name, those statistics can have an important impact on the behaviour of the engine because they are observed to decide whether to stop the execution or not.

-as well as some extra fields necessary for administrative reasons.
+It also contains some extra fields necessary for administrative reasons.
 Those field names are prefixed by `sest` in the code.

 #### The symbolic evaluation environment — `SymEvalEnv`